ljw1004/vbspec/vb/type-members.md

 End Module
 ```

-> __Annotation__
-> Although Visual Basic requires extension methods to be declared in a standard module, other languages such as C# may allow them to be declared in other kinds of types.
+__Note.__ Although Visual Basic requires extension methods to be declared in a standard module, other languages such as C# may allow them to be declared in other kinds of types.
 As long as the methods follow the other conventions outlined here and the containing type is not an open generic type and cannot be instantiated, Visual Basic will recognize the extension methods.

 When an extension method is invoked, the instance it is being invoked on is passed to the first parameter.
 The first parameter cannot be declared `Optional` or `ParamArray`.
 Any type, including a type parameter, can appear as the first parameter of an extension method.
 For example, the following methods extend the types `Integer()`, any type that implements `System.Collections.Generic.IEnumerable(Of T)`, and any type at all: